-Over two decades I have encountered plenty of people who question whether research has any place within design.
-Nowadays these tend to fall into two camps: dimwits and the very inexperienced.
-Most organisations have learnt that unleashing complex or commercially important design into the world without some form of user research is dangerous – to both revenue and careers.
+When I wrote this post in 2011 I was regularly encountering people who questioned whether research had any place within design.
+Thankfully, most organisations have since learnt that unleashing complex or commercially important design into the world without some form of user research is dangerous - both to revenue and to careers.

-However, I do from time to time still encounter naysayers.
-These people tend to be harmless enough except they do have a habit of wheeling out a quote to help lend weight to their argument.
-I’ve had a bit of a deeper look at three of these which particularly get my goat.
-Hopefully this will arm you with something to say next time one of these gets wheeled out.
+Six years on however, and I’m starting to come across a new generation of naysayers trying to marginalise the role of research in the design process, so I thought I would dust off these observations again.
+People who try to make the case that complex design can be done without primary research tend to be harmless enough, except they do have a habit of wheeling out a quote to help lend weight to their argument.
+I’ve had a deeper look at three of these which particularly get my goat.
+Hopefully this will arm you with something to say next time one of these gets thrown at you.

 Chestnut #1: Henry Ford